cudoventures/cudos-docs/docs/cudos-intercloud/support/faqs.md

 Fiat payments are not currently supported, but be sure to follow our socials for news about new features in later iterations.

 ### Is there a minimum amount I need to top up with?
-Yes, $5.00.
+Yes.
+For most currencies it's $5.00 but it may be lower for some.
+You can view that on the payments tab.
 This ensures fees can be covered, and there’s still enough money to be used as credit under most market conditions.

 ### Is there a minimum amount of time I need to rent the VM?
 You are billed for the whole first hour of a VM’s life, and while you may stop using and terminating it at any point during that hour, you will not be reimbursed for the remaining time.